-This one year course will provide students with the understanding and skills needed to manage habitats, landscapes and wildlife and to engage with those that work within the countryside.
-Specialist technical practical skills and knowledge will be gained which will enable students to seek employment or further learning and training within the land and wildlife management industries.
+This one year course will provide you with the understanding and skills you will need to manage habitats, landscapes and wildlife and to engage with those that work within the industry.
+You will gain a range of specialist technical practical skills and knowledge which will enable you to seek employment or further learning and training within the land and wildlife management industries.

 Level 3 Countryside & Environmental Management’ at Brooksby Melton College

 This course covers a range of countryside skills.
 You will also look at conservation, wildlife and habitat management.